OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-02.md

 ## 2 Chronicles 2:11

-Then Huram, king of Tyre, answered in a letter sent to Solomon:
+Then Huram, king of Tyre, responded in a letter sent to Solomon:

-> “Because the Lord loves His people,
+> “Because the Lord cherishes His people,
-> He has made you king over them.”
+> He has appointed you as their king.”

 ---